Starting your own life drawing group is easier than you might think. There were few life drawing opportunities near where I live.

 Exchange contact information.
 Reach out to your model several days prior to your session.
 Confirm they still plan to attend.
 Often, I have a backup model arranged just in case.

 While some people may be intimidated by the thought of modeling for art, others find it an intriguing opportunity.
 Many will find it to be a fun experience.
-Our group has a list of favorite models, each of whom have modeled for our group many times.
+Our group has a list of favorite models, each of whom has modeled for our group many times.

 Go through your contact list and reach out to any artist you may know.
 Invite them to attend.
 Ask them to extend the invite to their contact list.